Home » Practical Information » Recreation

 While viewing the facilities, it would a good idea to look at the locker facilities as well.
 Security and cleanliness are matters that you may want to consider when taking a tour of a club.
 Some of the better clubs provide toiletries for members, such as soap, shampoo, conditioner, hairspray and body lotion.
 Safety deposit boxes are often available.

 While the better clubs in Jakarta adhere to international cleanliness standards, some of the less expensive neighborhood clubs tend to be less attentive to hygiene and cleanliness.
-In many cases, a small maintenance budget or lack of attention to repairs cause the facilities to quickly fall into a state of disrepair.
+Because of COVID many clubs have adopted additional cleaning and sterilization procedures.
+When considering a membership, you should question how and how often the equipment is cleaned.
+In many cases, a small maintenance budget or lack of attention to cleanliness and repairs cause the facilities to quickly fall into a state of disrepair.
 As a rule, you more or less get what you pay for!

-As well as being a place to exercise, a fitness center often is a place to socialize as well.
+As well as being a place to exercise, a fitness center often is a place to socialize.
 If you are new to Indonesia and trying to meet other people, you should ask about other activities hosted by the club such as members' parties.
 These parties are usually organized by the club in an effort to introduce members to each other or give older members a chance to meet new members.
-Most of these parties are complimentary, with no special charge for members.
+Most of these parties are complimentary with no additional fees.

 If you are an avid tennis or squash player, you might ask about how often the club arranges tournaments within the club or against other clubs.
 Ask about the average number of participants in the tournaments.
 This is often an indicator of how active the tennis and squash players are.
 Some clubs periodically arrange to have tennis clinics with a guest tennis pro giving a half or full-day workshop to help members improve their game.